delta-incubator/deltatorch/README.md

 ```

 ## Getting started
-To utilise `torchdelta` at first we will need a DeltaLake table containing  training data we would like to use for training your PyTorch deep learning model.
+To utilize `torchdelta` at first, we will need a DeltaLake table containing training data we would like to use for training your PyTorch deep learning model.
 There is a requirement: this table must have an autoincrement ID field.
 This field is used by `torchdelta` for sharding and parallelization of loading.
-After that we can use `create_pytorch_dataloader` function to create PyTorch DataLoader which can be directly used during the training process.
+After that, we can use the `create_pytorch_dataloader` function to create PyTorch DataLoader, which can be used directly during training.
 Below you can find an example of creating a DataLoader for the following table schema :

 ```sql
 CREATE TABLE TRAINING_DATA
 (